Sealing

 What is Sealing?

 Massachusetts offers "sealing" of both adult and juvenile criminal records.
 Sealing limits accessibility to the criminal history record.
-Usually, only courts and law enforcement can see a sealed record.
+Typically, only courts and law enforcement can see a sealed record.

 Massachusetts offers two types of sealing: